 As noted, a detailed Landscape Plan Prepared by Tract Consultants is provided as part of the Development Plan accompanying this report.
-The Landscape Plan demonstrates a considered response to the provision of landscaping at the Site and provides the following statement of design intent:
+The Landscape Plan demonstrates a considered response to the provision of landscaping at the site and provides the following statement of design intent:

-'The landscape design responds to the urban design and built form, through careful siting of a focal central open space.
+'The landscape design responds to the urban design and built form, through careful siting of a series of pocket parks associated with existing tree retaining strategy.
 Careful consideration has been given to the Alvina Street interface, with the retention of existing trees and the establishment of a generous landscape verge at the entry to the development.
-Several other trees have been retained within pocket parks within the streetscape.
+Existing trees have been retained within pocket parks within the streetscape, as well as in backyards.
 These form "bookends" to the redevelopment.
-The surrounds of the retained trees will be landscaped to form passive seating areas for residents.
+The surrounds of the retained trees will be landscaped to form active open space or passive seating areas for residents.

-The streets will feature small to medium sized street trees and ultimately forms a shaded canopy to the streetscapes.
+The streets will feature small to medium sized street trees and ultimately form a shaded canopy to the streetscapes.
 These will be further complemented by tree planting within the front residential gardens where the housing type provided adequate space.

-The streets laneways and pathways will be treated with an integrated and high quality pavement treatment.
+The streets, laneways and pathways will be treated with an integrated and high quality pavement treatment.
 The existing walkway connection from the site to Scotsburn Avenue will be upgraded with additional landscaping and low-level lighting to provide a safe pedestrian connection for local residents through to Alvina Street.